-Unit Title Contribute to the control of resources BIIAB Reference CCR Level 3 Credit Value 4 GLH 30 Unit Reference No. T/502/9532 Assessment Criterion - The learner can: Be able to contribute to the control of resources 1.1 1.2 1.3 Identify the resources needed from those available Follow organisational procedures for obtaining additional resources Follow organisational procedures when dealing with any problems in obtaining resources 1.4 Update relevant people within the organisation when dealing with any problems in obtaining resources Determine the quality, quantity and suitability of 1.6 resources needing to be used Ensure that equipment and materials are correctly 1.7 stored and maintained Encourage colleagues to make efficient use of resources 1.8 Monitor the use of resources in own area of responsibility 1.9 Contribute to the effective and efficient use of resources in line with organisational and legal requirements Maintain accurate records about resources in line with organisational requirements 1.11 Propose ways of making better use of resources following organisational requirements 2 Understand factors affecting the use of resources 2.1 Identify the resources that are used in own area of responsibility 2.2 Explain how to check the resources that are required for the work needing to be carried out 2.3 Explain how to ensure resources are suitable for the work that needs to be carried out 2.4 Describe normal consumption levels for resources in own area of responsibility 2.5 Identify the approximate costs of the resources used in own area of responsibility 2.6 Explain how resource costs affect the organisation's financial targets 2.7 Explain the importance of working within agreed spending limits 2.8 Describe the procedures that need to be followed when it is necessary to go beyond agreed spending limits Explain the importance of getting management approval 2.10 when needing to go beyond agreed spending limits Identify the organisation's regular suppliers Identify who within the organisation is responsible for ordering supplies
+Unit Title Contribute to the control of resources Unit Reference T/502/9532 BIIAB Reference CCR Level 3 Credit Value 4 GLH 30 Learning Outcome- The learner will: Assessment Criteria- 'can: The learner Be able to contribute to the control of resources sources needed ailable 1.2.
+Follow organis procedures for additional reso obtaining 1.3.
+Follow organis procedures whany problems resources nen dealing with the organisation nt people within on when dealing ems in obtaining 1.5.
+Determine the and suitability needing to be 1.6.
+Ensure that ed materials are d and maintaine correctly stored 1.7.
+Encourage coll efficient use of leagues to make f resources 1.8.
+Monitor the us own area of re se of resources in esponsibility efficient use of the effective and f resources in line ional and legal

+1.10.
+Maintain accurate records about resources in line with organisational requirements 1.11.
+Propose ways of making better use of resources following organisational requirements Understand factors affecting the use of resources 2.1.
+Identify the resources that are used in own area of responsibility 2.2.
+Explain how to check the resources that are required for the work needing to be carried out 2.3.
+Explain how to ensure resources are suitable for the work that needs to be carried out 2.4.
+Describe normal consumption levels for resources in own area of responsibility 2.5.
+Identify the approximate costs of the resources used in own area of responsibility 2.6.
+Explain how resource costs affect the organisation's financial targets 2.7.
+Explain the importance of working within agreed spending limits 2.8.
+Describe the procedures that need to be followed when it is necessary to go beyond agreed spending limits 2.9.
+Explain the importance of getting management approval when needing to go beyond agreed spending limits İ

-Unit Title Contribute to the control of resources BIIAB Reference CCR Level 3 Credit Value 4 GLH 30 Unit Reference No. T/502/9532 Learning Outcome - The learner will: Assessment Criterion - The learner can: 3 Understand how to contribute to the control of resources 3.1 Describe the appropriate lifting and handling methods and techniques for moving resources in own area of responsibility 3.2 Describe the health and safety requirements for the resources used in own area of responsibility 3.3 Explain the environmental impact some resources can have on the environment 3.4 Describe the organisation's policies and procedures for: - obtaining resources - using resources - controlling waste - recycling 3.5 Explain how to monitor the use of resources 3.6 Outline how resources should be stored 3.7 Explain the importance of keeping waste to a minimum 3.8 Explain how to keep waste to a minimum 3.9 Explain how to encourage efficient use of resources to benefit the organisation and the environment 3.10 Explain how to ensure resources are handled and stored in line with organisational requirements 3.11 Explain how to present recommendations to improve the use of resources 3.12 Explain the advantages of using computerised stock control systems
+2.10.
+Identify the organisation's regular suppliers 2.11.
+Identify who within the organisation is responsible for ordering supplies 3.
+Understand how to contribute to control of resources 3.1.
+Describe the appropriate lifting and handling methods and techniques for moving resources in own area of responsibility 3.2.
+Describe the health and safety requirements for the resources used in own area of responsibility 3.3.
+Explain the environmental impact some resources can have on the environment 3.4.
+Describe the organisation's policies and procedures for: Obtaining resourcesUsing resourcesControlling wasteRecycling 3.5.
+Explain how to monitor the use of resources 3.6.
+Outline how resources should be stored 3.7.
+Explain the importance of keeping waste to a minimum 3.8.
+Explain how to keep waste to a minimum 3.9.
+Explain how to encourage efficient use of resources to benefit the organisation and the environment 3.10.
+Explain how to ensure resources are handled and stored in line with organisational requirements 3.11.
+Explain how to present recommendations to improve the use of resources 3.12.
+Explain the advantages of using computerised stock control systems